 Remove the bellflower from its container and prune any circling or girdling roots.

-Place the bellflower in the hole to check the depth–it should rest even with the top of the ground.
+Place the bellflower in the hole to check the depth—it should rest evenly with the ground surface.

 Backfill the hole, ensuring no air pockets form around the roots.